ripose-jp/Memento/README.md

 ## Configuration

-Most mpv shaders, plugins, and configuration files will work out of the box.
+Most mpv shaders, plugins, and configuration files will work without modification.

+It is important to note that mpv and Memento's configuration directories are **separate**.
+This means mpv configuration files, scripts, etc. intended to modify Memento's behavior should be placed in Memento's configuration directory.

-The Memento config directory is located at:
+The Memento configuration directory is located at:

 ### Linux
 ```